 The Project Lease obligates the City to maintain and keep in force various forms of insurance, subject to deductibles, on the Leased Property for repair or replacement in the event of damage or destruction to the Leased Property.
-The City is also required to maintain rental interruption insurance in an amount equal to but not less than 24 months Base Rental payments.
-The Project Lease allows the City to self-insure against any or all risks, except rental interruption and title defects, through an alternative risk management program such as its risk management retention program.
-The City expects to self-insure for all hazards for which the Project Lease permits self-insurance.
+Upon the Final Completion of the Project, the City is also required to maintain rental interruption insurance in an amount equal to but not less than 24 months Base Rental payments.
+The Project Lease allows the City to insure against any or all risks, except rental interruption and title defects, through an alternative risk management program such as self-insurance.
 The City makes no representation as to the ability of any insurer to fulfill its obligations under any insurance policy provided for in the Project Lease and no assurance can be given as to the adequacy of any such insurance to fund necessary repair or replacement or to pay principal of and interest evidenced and represented by the Certificates when due.

 The City employs a full-time Risk Manager, as well as safety and loss control professionals, for the prevention and mitigation of property, liability and employee claims for injury or damage.
-For information concerning the self-insurance and risk management programs of the City see APPENDIX A - "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES-LITIGATION AND RISK MANAGEMENT-Risk Retention Program."
+For information concerning the self-insurance and risk management programs of the City see APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES - LITIGATION AND RISK MANAGEMENT - Risk Retention Program."